kubernetes/publishing-bot/README.md

 # Kubernetes Publishing Bot

+## THIS IS AN INTIAL PORT FROM http://github.com/kubernetes/test-infra TO THE NEW REPO.
+IT'S UNTESTED.

 ## Overview

 The publishing bot publishes the code in `k8s.io/kubernetes/staging` to their own repositories.
 It guarantees that the master branches of the published repositories are compatible, i.e., if a user `go get` a published repository in a clean GOPATH, the repo is guaranteed to work.